 Museums in Downtown Dallas

-For museum lovers, downtown Dallas is the place to be.
+Downtown Dallas is the place to be for museum lovers.
 Beautiful museums across Dallas highlight the natural world and historical moments.
 One of the best museums in Dallas is also the most intertwined with the city.
 This must-visit attraction is on the sixth floor of a historic Texas School Book Depository.

 The Sixth Floor Museum is on the west end of downtown.
-The area is abundant with other museums, including the Old Red Museum, which showcases the history of the city.
-The Old Red Museum is within the beautifully restored 1892 Old Red Courthouse.
 The Dallas Holocaust and Humans Right Museum is also on the same block and transports visitors to a darker time in world history.